JetBrains/Qodana/topics/gitlab.md

 Make sure that your project repository is accessible by GitLab CI/CD.

-GitLab CI/CD reads pipeline configuration from the `.gitlab-ci.yml` file stored in the root directory of your project.
-Configuration samples mentioned in this section should be saved in this file.
+In the root directory of your project, save the `.gitlab-ci.yml` file.
+This file will contain pipeline configuration that will be used by GitLab CI/CD.

 ## Basic configuration